Jukebox History 1952-1998

 The product names

-Two series of jukeboxes
+Two series of jukeboxes from

-to be mentioned, the Tonecolor models, was
+mentioned, the Tonecolor models, was manufactured by

-who founded the Dilis Algemene
+the electrical engineer Louis Dilis, who founded the Dilis Algemene

-young Paul van Rompaey (1926-1997), who was employed by the Dilis
+in 1952 in Antwerp.
+Into the company came the young Paul van Rompaey (1926-1997), who was employed by the

-company as shop foreman, and he stayed with the
+Dilis company as shop foreman, and he stayed with the company in Mortsel for 35

-company in Mortsel for 35 years.
-The first "Tonecolor" jukeboxes were planned in 1953, and soon
+years.
+The first "Tonecolor" jukeboxes were

-magnetic tape play was produced and marketed, and then in 1954 followed by the
+planned in 1953, and soon the 100 selection model J-32 for magnetic tape play was produced and marketed, and then in

-for 45rpm records.
-Later a model J-35
+1954 followed by the almost iconic 50 selection model J-34 for 45rpm records.
+Later a model J-35 and a model Melodie

 with 80 selections were introduced.
 The production of jukeboxes took place at

-the Dilis facilities for about ten years until 1963
+the Dilis facilities for about ten years until 1963 in the name of N.V.

-name was changed in August 1956 to be simply N.V.
+August 1956 to be simply N.V.
 Suggest.
-The only known
+The only known patent for the "Tonecolor" mechanism was filed in Belgium by Louis

-filed in Belgium by Louis Dilis, but also filed for
+Dilis, but also filed for patent by Willy Toebosch in

-patent was published in May, 1958.
-The other important series of jukeboxes to
+France in June, 1956.
+The patent was published in May, 1958.
+The other

-be mentioned here came from the major manufacturer Éts.
+important series of jukeboxes to be mentioned here came from the major

-Rennotte Selecteurs Automatiques de Disques founded
+manufacturer Éts.
+Rennotte Selecteurs Automatiques de Disques founded on the 7th

-on the 7th October, 1953, by Ernest Adolphe Louis Rennotte
+October, 1953, by Ernest Adolphe Louis Rennotte

 in Gembloux.
-The first Rennotte
+The first Rennotte jukeboxes made in

-jukeboxes made in 1956, the model CM-30
+1956, the model CM-30 with patented

-with 80 selections were introduced, the CM-80
+selections were introduced, the CM-80

 floor and wall-mounted models.
 The series of Rennotte